Back That Azz Up

+The song played a pivotal role in introducing bounce music—a distinctive New Orleans style of hip-hop characterized by rapid beats and call-and-response vocals—into mainstream culture, thereby solidifying the South as an epicenter of hip-hop.
+It has achieved lasting cultural significance, frequently sampled by artists like Drake and Beyoncé, and remains popular at cultural events and celebrations.

+Production

+Initially skeptical of its success, Juvenile stated that he developed the hook for "Back That Azz Up" about half a year before finishing the 400 Degreez album.
+Mannie Fresh was impressed upon hearing the lyrics and began producing a beat that he thought would fit the lyrics.
+Fresh's production featured a distinctive bounce beat, reminiscent of New Orleans' music scene, as noted by Dino Delvaille, then an A&R executive for Universal Music.

+During their Nashville recording session, Juvenile recalled the urgency of completing the song.
+Lil Wayne, present in the studio, insisted on contributing a New Orleans chant to the end of the song, which they incorporated into the final version.

 Based on the content of the song, there were three edited versions of the song, which allowed for radio stations to choose between playing "Back That Thang Up" and the edited version of "Back That Azz Up".
 Johnny Kenaya was in the studio with Juvenile and Mannie Fresh while the record was playing.
 He gave the green light on the project to go on.
 The former had redone amended lyrics, while the latter was edited as is (with the word "ass" left intact).
 Also, the edited album version had "ass" backmasked along with other expletives.
 "Back That Thang Up" only came out on the single, the compilation Universal Smash Hits in 2000, and Juvenile's Greatest Hits in 2004.

+Reception

+Allmusic critic Jason Birchmeier named "Back That Azz Up" among "the best songs to come out of the late-'90s Dirty South boom."

+Complex has included "Back That Azz Up" in some best-of lists, ranking it no. 4 among the "50 best New Orleans rap songs" in 2011 and including it in its 2022 list "32 Best Twerking Anthems".

+In 2021, Rolling Stone ranked the song no. 478 in its list "Top 500 Best Songs of All Time".

 Live performances

 In February 2020, Juvenile performed "Back That Azz Up" with billionaire businessman Tom Steyer at Allen University in Columbia, South Carolina during Steyer's Democratic Party presidential primary campaign.
 While Juvenile performed the lyrics, Steyer danced onstage alongside his wife and daughter before delivering a speech targeted to youth and minority voters.
 Steyer withdrew from the presidential race the day after the performance in part due to a weak showing in that state's primary.